symbol/symbol-docs/source/guides/mosaic/creating-a-mosaic.rst

 1. Open a new file and define a :ref:`mosaicdefinitiontransaction`.
 This transaction defines the mosaic properties your mosaic will have.
-You can read :doc:`"Mosaic Properties" <../../concepts/mosaic>` to decide how do you want to configure your mosaic.
+You can read :ref:`Mosaic Properties <configurable-mosaic-properties>` to decide how do you want to configure your mosaic.

 .. example-code::